 8. Splash out at Elmhirst’s a Top Kawartha Lakes Resort

-Still family-owned and operated, it offers fine dining, the fun Wild Blue Yonder pub, comfortable cabins, a full-service spa, horseback riding and all the water sports such as tubing, canoeing and kayaking needed to make a perfect summer.
+Still family-owned and operated, it offers fine dining, the fun Wild Blue Yonder pub, comfortable cabins, a full-service spa, a swimming pool, horseback riding and all the water sports such as tubing, canoeing and kayaking needed to make a perfect summer.

 9. Go for Sunday Brunch overlooking Rice Lake